Poverty in Canada

 Want to know what CPJ staff have been saying on poverty in Canada?

-Keep up-to-date with the latest news and views from CPJ on poverty in Canada.
+Keep up-to-date with the latest news and views from CPJ on poverty in Canada by reading the articles written by CPJ staff and citing CPJ’s work.
 Read more

-2015: For two weeks in Spring 2015, CPJ organized "Justice Tour 2015," a delegation of national church leaders who traveled to eight cities to engage people of faith in conversations about poverty in Canada and climate change.
+For two weeks in Spring 2015, CPJ organized "Justice Tour 2015," a delegation of national church leaders who traveled to eight cities to engage people of faith in conversations about poverty in Canada and climate change.
 Following the tour, CPJ helped to coordinate "On Promoting Climate Justice and Ending Poverty in Canada,” an inter-faith declaration from Canadian faith leaders.
-This was the first such declaration in four years and was endorsed by over 65 signatories, including CPJ.

-2015: The Dignity for All campaign released our model National Anti-Poverty Plan for Canada in February 2015.
-To formulate this plan, CPJ and Canada Without Poverty (CWP) co-hosted poverty-related policy summits, bringing together the country’s foremost experts, academics, and organizations.
+The Dignity for All campaign released our model National Anti-Poverty Plan for Canada in February 2015.
 The day after this release, MPs passed a nearly-unanimous motion calling on the government “to eradicate child poverty in Canada by developing a national poverty reduction plan.”
-Following the release, CPJ and CWP took the plan on the road with the Dignity for All workshop series with stops in Charlottetown, Halifax, Ottawa, Toronto, Hamilton, Port Colborne, London, Sarnia, Windsor, Calgary, Edmonton, Vancouver, Victoria, and Whitehorse.

 There is currently no content classified with this term.